SuperYanyann/Digital_Image_Processing/ReadMe.md

 ### Images Stitching
 Date: 2018 10 29 <br>
-using calibration board to get camera parameters, then rebuild the object. used to stitch two images, then draw the lines between same features in two images.
+used to stitch two images, then draw the lines between same features in two images.